 Is there funding in hand that has been raised for the research array effort?

-Given the early stage of the proposal, the state has not applied for specific research funding opportunities yet.
+Yes.
+Recognizing the importance of a data-based approach, with bipartisan support, the Legislature included $1 million in a one-time allocation to stand up the research consortium, as well as an additional $2 million annually over two years to establish fisheries, offshore wind, and northern right whale research and monitoring capabilities in the Gulf of Maine.
 The State intends to work with a broad array of research institutions, federal agencies, and as well as other stakeholders, including the fishing industry to design, fund, and execute a robust research program.

 What is the difference between the research that can be done with Monhegan vs. the research array?

 The single-turbine Monhegan project aims to prove that University of Maine technology is feasible, cost-effective and can be built in Maine by Maine contractors and Maine labor.
 By contrast, the research array will conduct the necessary research to analyze how actual wind arrays can best co-exist with traditional ocean users so that future commercial scale wind farms can be more responsibly developed.
 The research array will help inform areas that need further research such as distance necessary between turbines to accommodate different types of fishing gear, how whales interact with wind farms, how different types of mooring lines can mitigate impacts on fisheries, how cables can arranged to reduce their presence in the water column and be buried to allow fishing, the interaction between wind farms and fishing gear in storms, how wind farms can act as a safe harbor, how cables can be installed without creating fisheries restrictions, etc.

 Are you working with Gulf of Maine scientists on this project?

 Yes.
 The State is working with leading marine scientists from Maine and the New England region on siting and research priorities.
 Over the long term, the State and partners will establish a research consortium to coordinate research activities and maximize our understanding about the data and information collected through the research array.